EwanColquhoun/the-flying-scotsmen/README.md

 ## Site Structure

 The Flying Scotsmen project is made up of 4 main pages. [index](templates/booking/index.html), [calendar](templates/booking/calendar.html), [bookings](templates/booking/bookings.html) and [contact](templates/booking/contact.html).
-It also has a number of ancillary pages related to log-in, register, sign-up and log-out.
+It also has a number of ancillary pages related to Admin, log-in, register, sign-up and log-out.

 [Back to top](<#contents>)
 ## Design Choices